Eating Habits That Cause Anxiety or Depression: بسم الله الرحمن الرحيم

 Caffeine and alcohol are regularly used to cope with stress but, they could surely make it worse.
-Caffeine can disrupt your sleep style and reason jitters and anxiety, the same time as alcohol is a depressant that could get worse signs of melancholy.
+These can disrupt your sleep style and reason jitters and anxiety, the same time as alcohol is a depressant that could cause worse signs of melancholy.

 Overeating, especially in response to emotions or stress, can lead to weight gain, digestive problems, and feelings of guilt and shame.
 Practice mindful eating and pay attention to the signals your body give you about hunger and fullness.

 Repetitive eating of the same foods often leads to nutritional deficiencies as well as boredom which contributes to feelings of stress and depression.
 You also need to include large types of ingredients in your diet such that you’re not lacking the important vitamins.